peter-x/php-remoteStorage/docs/remoteStorage-2012.10.md

     Content-Type: application/json

     {"14":1344251958,"16":1344249635,"23":1344027615}

+For directories, the `ETag` header is usually omitted and it is not specified how its value depends on the directory's contents.

 If a directory does not exist or even if it is a file, an empty list is
 returned: